dogecoinfoundation/foundation.dogecoin.com/content/announcements/2022-02-24-update-ross.md

-Recently Ross [made public his decision](https://rnicoll.name/posts/2022-02-16-stepping-away/) to step back from involvement in the Foundation as a Director, and more generally from active development in the crypto-space.
+Recently Ross [made public his decision](https://rnicoll.name/posts/2022-02-16-stepping-away/) to step back from involvement in the Foundation as a Director, and more generally from active development in the crypto space.

 While this is news to many in the community, Ross had made his intentions clear to the Core developers almost a year ago and has been working quietly behind the scenes